stewartduffy/brew-jounral/brews/01_chocolate_brown_ale.md

 **Bottled** Sunday 22nd May

 Tasting notes:
-Bitter / slightly burnt after taste, not nice bitter, but homebrew bitter.
+Bitter / slightly burnt after taste, not nice bitter, but home brew bitter.
-Probably due to high tempreture when
+Probably due to high temperature when